FabioMeneghini/Fantasy-Battle-Simulator/README.md

 # Fantasy-Battle-Simulator
 [2023] Project for the course "Object Oriented Programming" at University of Padova.

-It's a simple fantasy battle videogame made in C++/Qt.
+A simple fantasy battle videogame made in C++/Qt.

 This is a didactic project, it is not intended for production.